 “I know, Father.
 We invited all who would believe in what I did for them.
 Those who received their forgiveness are our prize and trophy.”

 “Well said, my son.”
 The king set his firm gaze on the village.
 “Give the villagers what they apparently want—a final separation from joy, family, peace, and the life I could give them through your sacrifice.
 Then, we will sit on the throne and enjoy the extended family you bought for us.”

 NOTE-1: Our website/blog, Telbat’s Tablet, has been included in Feedspot’s Top 100 Fiction Blogs & Websites for Fiction Book Readers & Authors in 2018!
 Click the link to check it out, and find other blogs you might like to read!

-NOVEL UPDATE: Dawn of Affliction will be in the hands of David next week for his final proofread and tweaks.
+NOVEL UPDATE: Dawn of Affliction is in the hands of David for his final proofread and tweaks.
 Then it will be sent to our Beta Readers for input, and then it’ll be out for you!
 Watch our Novel News Page!

 COMING UP: Join us next time for background on a real ghost town in, “A Ghost Town Comes Alive in Dawn of Affliction.”